clausmichele/r4openeo-usecases/README.md

 ## UC2: Forest Break Detection

-:bulb: **Timeseries modelling on pixlel level via R-UDFs**
+:bulb: **Timeseries modelling on pixel level via R-UDFs**

-:warning: **ADAPT THIS TEXT TO BFAST USE CASE**

-Phenology is the study of recurrent events occurring to living organisms.
-In case of vegetation, the plant phenology generally refers to the cyclic stages of the plant growth throughout the year, so called phenophases.
-These stages differ considerably based on the plant species and their distribution as well as external factors such as the temperature and precipitation.
-Scientific studies on plant phenology gained importance in vegetation studies during the past 20 years with a focus on the shifts of phenophases during the year.
-The goal is to evaluate episodical, seasonal or long-term changes in the plant growth linked to human impact or climatological changes.
-It has become evident that the shifts in these phases correspond to the predictions of climatological models and are generally visible throughout the globe.
-The high topographical changes, the diverse vegetation cover and the lack of in-situ data to validate those models in mountainous regions are at times misrepresented by the spatially coarse phenological prediction models.
-It is of high interest to produce a layer for the diverse phenophases for the alpine region in order to assess the temporal variability and thus to effectively mitigate present or future climatic impacts on the alpine vegetation.
-In order to predict the changes spatially consistent, EO data has proven to be very effective to derive land surface phenology (LSP) metrics using optical datasets.
+Mountain forests produce a large number of ecosystem services that will likely be affected by climate change.
+In light of the possible rise in extreme climatic events, changes in the forest disturbance regime will be very detrimental to the economic system, protection against natural hazards and biodiversity.
+The extreme weather events in Northern Italy are a good example to underline the frequency and scale of these
+impacts: In spring 2017, vast areas totalling 800 ha of pines dried up in the Vinschgau Valley as a result of a severe drought in the previous two years combined with an increased vulnerability towards pest infestations.
+The north-eastern regions of Italy were hit by a storm event in autumn 2018 with wind gusts exceeding 200 km/h.
+The registered damage summed up to 42’500 ha and resulted in a growing stock volume of fallen trees of 8.5 million m³.
+In November 2019 strong snowfall and associated heavy snow load on trees resulted in extensive snow break within the province of South Tyrol.
+These examples are typical for the entire Alps and show the necessity to understand the impacts of climate change on the forest disturbance regime in the alpine region in order to evaluate the resilience of the forest ecosystem with respect to composition and cover density.
+Earth Observation is a key instrument for forest ecosystem monitoring, yet, up-to-date, there are no high spatial resolution maps available to characterize - and dynamically update - the small-scale forest disturbances for the Alpine region.
+Our proposed Forest Disturbance Service will make use of previous project developments (e.g. EU-GMES project EUFODOS) and employ Sentinel-2 data covering the period from 2016 to 2020 and employ time-series interpretation techniques such as `bfast` to detect breakpoints in the temporal profiles of vegetation indices.
-Following the same set-up as use-case 1, the second is adherent to a planned service “Forest Phenology” in the ESA EO4alps - ECO4Alps project.
+Following the same set-up as use-case 1, the second is adherent to a planned service “Forest Break Detection” in the ESA EO4alps - ECO4Alps project.
 The planned collaboration and exchange about input-data and methodological approach will take place with the WP coordinators both from Eurac Research and the Solenix GmbH.
 The main aim of this activity is to implement a similar setup as the use-case in the ECO4Alps project in an R-based environment.
-The study area will be the extent of the Autonomous province of South Tyrol / Italy (approximately 7400 km2).
+The study area will be the extent of the region where the Vaja Storm affected the south-eastern region of South Tyrol / Italy (approximately 600 km2).
-In this use case we are planning to integrate EO data from Sentinel-2 as well as Landsat and adjacent geospatial layers (e.g. DEMs) in order to predict different phenophases of forest growth from 2016 to 2020 using the R-client as well as the R-UDF functionalities.
-This allows us to showcase and implement a prototype for time-series modelling based on phenology using the R-client and the OpenEO infrastructure.
+In this use case we are planning to integrate EO data from Sentinel-2 retreive forest disturbances from 2016 to 2020 using the R-client as well as the R-UDF functionalities.
+This allows us to showcase and implement a prototype for time-series modelling based on time series break detection using the R-client and the OpenEO infrastructure.
 The added value of this use case is to:

-- Propose an openEO-based implementation of forest phenology retrieval to regional partners.
+- Propose an openEO-based implementation of forest disturbance detection to regional partners.
-- Adjacent development to a scientific activity defined in a regional initiative (ECO4Alps)
+- Adjacent development to a scientific activity defined in a regional initiative (ECO4Alps).
-- Define showcases on how to implement time-series modelling through R client and R-UDFs
+- Define showcases on how to implement time-series modelling through R client and R-UDFs.

 ## UC3: NO2 Monitoring